Rachel McAdams: Other causes

 In 2006, McAdams took part in the "Day Without Immigrants" demonstration in Los Angeles, protesting the federal government's attempts to further criminalize immigrants living illegally in the United States.
 In 2011, she attended the Occupy Toronto demonstration.
 In 2013, McAdams volunteered with Habitat for Humanity in her hometown of St. Thomas.
 She has also worked with charities including the Sunshine Foundation of Canada, the Alzheimer's Association, the READ Campaign, and United Way of Canada.
 She is a member of Represent.Us, an anti-corruption activist organisation, and is part of its creative council.

-Public image and personal life
+Public image

 McAdams was listed on the Maxim Hot 100 in 2005 and 2013.

+Personal life

 In 2016, McAdams started dating American screenwriter Jamie Linden.
 The couple have a son, born in 2018, and a daughter, born in 2020.